feaselkl/OutlierDetection/PITCHME.md

 ### Last Digits

-As we saw in the last demo, Benford's Law doesn't apply to the last digit in a sequence; instead, we assume those are uniform unless there is a reason to believe otherwise.
+Last digits are assumed uniform unless there is a reason to believe otherwise.
 Example: data from Brian Wansink, former Cornell professor who resigned after numerous issues with fabricating data.

 ![Artificially manipulated last digits in a series.](presentation/assets/image/lastdigits.png)